galacean/engine/README.md

 ![npm-size](https://img.shields.io/bundlephobia/minzip/oasis-engine)
 ![npm-download](https://img.shields.io/npm/dm/oasis-engine)

 Oasis is a **web-first** and **mobile-first** high-performance real-time development platform.
-Using **component system design**, and pursues ease of use and lightweight.
+Use **component system design** and pursue ease of use and light weight.
 This repository is the core engine of Oasis.
 Developers can independently use and write Typescript scripts to develop projects using pure code.

 ## Features